Notes on the State of Virginia: Freedom of speech and secular government

 Notes on the State of Virginia contained Jefferson's firm belief in citizens' rights to express themselves freely without fear of government or church reprisal and that government's role is only secular and should not have anything to do with religion.
 That led later to charges of atheism leveled at him by his opponents in Federalist newspapers before the nasty election of 1800.

-They quoted his European-published Notes on Virginia as proof that he was godless.

 Jefferson addressed the authority of government and laws:

 The legitimate powers of government extend to such acts only as are injurious to others.
 But it does me no injury for my neighbor to say there are twenty gods, or no god.
 It neither picks my pocket nor breaks my leg.

 However, in Query XVIII, he also addressed the presumed retribution for lack of theistic respect:

 Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are the gift of God?
 That they are not to be violated but with his wrath?
 Indeed I tremble for my country when I reflect that God is just: that his justice cannot sleep forever....

 The biographer Joseph J. Ellis noted that Jefferson thought that the work would be unknown in the United States since he did not publish it in North America and kept his authorship anonymous in Europe.
 He exchanged letters with friends and was worried what they would think about his authorship of such a religious heresy.
 They supported him in response.
 Jefferson did not respond at all to the mud-slinging charges.

 He won the presidential election anyway, but the charges of atheism and the charges of an affair with a 15-year-old slave, Sally Hemings, published in newspapers by Federalists supporters put his belief in a free press and free speech to the test.

 His predecessor, John Adams, had angrily counterattacked the press and his vocal opponents by passing chilling Alien and Sedition Acts.
 Jefferson, in contrast, worked tirelessly to overturn what he viewed as tyrannical limits on free speech and free press except for when he asked Thomas McKean, the governor of Pennsylvania, to have Federalist newspapermen indicted for libel by claiming that it was necessary to prevent licentious abuses of free speech.

 Jefferson later lamented the anguish caused by his political enemies but never denied their charges, including those in Notes on Virginia, and he never gave up his fight for "Republican principles" to shield the common man from state or religious oppression.